 Also unfortunate is Ms. Harris continuing the tradition for the VP position.
 Yes, the VP is second in line as commander-in-chief of the US armed forces, but there isn’t anything like “Assistant/Deputy CinC”.

 The photo below makes no sense.
 This is then-VP Pence receiving a salute from a FL state trooper and the VP returning it.
 There was no reason for the trooper to salute.
 Neither are military.
+I do, however, understand that prior military service habits are difficult to stop.

 A Secretary?

 And a note to the Coast Guard Academy: This line of cadets is so overly done that it begins to look ridiculous.
 This is not an appropriate cordon.
 Cabinet-level secretaries receive a 19-gun salute and that means a 19-man cordon.
 That’s it.
 See AR 600-25, Salutes, Honors, and Courtesy, Table 3-1.
+The Army established the standard and every service follows that standard.

 Governors